Constructive Characterization of Critical Bipartite Grafts: Joins and Grafts

 \subsection{Ear Grafts}

 Let $(G, T)$ and $(P, T')$ be grafts.
 Graft $(P, T')$ is an {\em ear graft} relative to $(G, T)$ if $P$ is an ear relative to $G$.
-Here $s, t\in V(P)$ are called the {\em bonds} of $(P, T)$ if they are bonds of $P$.
+Vertices of $P$ are called the {\em bonds} of $(P, T')$ if they are bonds of $P$.
+If $P$ is straight, the free end of $P$ is called the {\em free end} of $(P, T')$.
 We say that ear graft $(P, T')$ is {\em round} or {\em straight} if $P$ is round or straight, respectively.